CAMI-challenge/firstchallenge_evaluation/binning/README.md

 ## Making plots:
-The calls to create most plots are contained in a [bash script](make_plots.sh), which must be called using this binning directory.
+The calls to create most plots are contained in a [bash script](make_plots.sh), which must be called within this binning directory.
 Unix only, sorry.
 Some scripts are not yet suitable for windown, but all work using a unix system, given all R packages are available.

-### by_bin and by_genome combining of tables into one file
+### 'by_bin' and 'by_genome' combining of tables into one file
 perbin_sumup.r target/directory/ "perbin"

 ###Example: